WickedShell/clj-mavlink/README.md

 ```

-The `xml-sources` is a vector of hash-maps.
+`:xml-sources` is a vector of hash-maps.
 Each hash map specifies the name of
 the source file and the `InputStream` to read that file.
 The clj-mavlink database
 can be reused any number of times to open MAVLink interfaces, i.e. channels, between
 the application and the autopilot.